Protection Ritual to Stop conflict and War in Sudan

 Day and week rhythms: when focus and protection are strongest

-• Short daily slot: five to ten minutes keeps energy consistent.
+• Short daily slot: 5–10 minutes to keep energy consistent.

 Creating a calm, discreet, and safe ritual space